About Certificate of Proficiency in Survival Craft (CPSC)

 AMSA eligibility requirements:

-b) have completed at least 6 months documented qualifying seagoing service on vessels carrying survival equipment suitable for use on SOLAS vessels
+- Have completed at least 6 months documented qualifying seagoing service on vessels carrying survival equipment suitable for use on SOLAS vessels.

 To secure a course registration, payment of the course fee are required (or at minimum of 50% deposit).
 Payment methods accepted:

 - Credit Card (online or via (03) 6324-9850)